πŸš€ Quick Start#

 when(remove(X,Y), click, call, remove_assumption_signature(sudoku(X,Y,any))):-pos(X,Y).

-Finally, we use the menu bar component type to add the title and different operations in the top of the UI.
-Those options include, removing all assumptions and browsing the solutions.
+Finally, we use the menu bar component type to add the title and different operations at the top of the UI.
+These options include removing all assumptions and browsing the solutions.

 elem(menu_bar, menu_bar, w).